 - Received only intrapartum ARV drugs

-- Received antepartum and intrapartum ARV drugs but who have detectable viral load at delivery, particularly if delivery was vaginal
+- Received antepartum and intrapartum ARV drugs but who have detectable viral load near delivery, particularly if delivery was vaginal

 - Have unknown HIV status